Iceland Glacier Hike Guide

 What are the best glaciers to hike on in Iceland?

 Sólheimajökull glacier.
 Sandwiched between the Katla and Eyjafjallajökull volcanoes is the iconic Sólheimajökull glacier.
-Forming part of the stretching Mýrdalsjökull, this glacier is both easy to access and marvel at.
-Tours from Sólheimajokull.
+Forming part of Mýrdalsjökull glacier, Solheimajökull is an easily accessible marvel.

 Skaftafellsjökull glacier.
-The Skaftafellsjökull glacier is an outlet glacier of the larger Vatnajökull glacier, which is Iceland’s largest ice cap.
-Black sand and jewelled ice chunks are some of the highlights.
-As our base, it lies conveniently close to the Skaftafell visitor centre, and is surrounded by mountains.
+Skaftafellsjökull glacier is an outlet glacier of Vatnajökull glacier, which is Iceland’s largest ice cap.
+Walking on black sands and seeing sparkling ice chunks are some of the highlights of visiting this glacier.
+Acting as our base, it lies conveniently close to the Skaftafell visitor centre and is surrounded by beautiful mountains.

 Falljökull glacier.
-Also located in Skaftafell, the Falljokull glacier translates literally to ‘The Falling Glacier’.
-It rests on the sooty shores of the south coast, and is noted for its jagged, blue shape and hilly, white surface.
+Also located in Skaftafell, Falljökull translates literally to ‘The Falling Glacier’.
+Found on the black sandy shores of the south coast, it is known for its rugged surface and striking blue and white coloring.